Home > Departments > English

 Appointed: 2010

 Brooks Hansen is a celebrated author and educator who has been teaching at Cate for 15 years.
 He has authored ten books, including seven novels, two illustrated children’s books, and a memoir.
 Four of his works have been recognized as New York Times Notable Books, with The Chess Garden named a Publishers Weekly Best Book of the Year.
-His most recent novel was included in the New York Times‘ list of best historical novels of 2021.
+In 2021, his novel was included in the New York Times‘ list of best historical novels.

 In 2005, Brooks received a Guggenheim Fellowship and has also been honored with the Spittler Cup and the W. Burleigh Pattee Fellowship.
 At Cate, he shares his passion for comparative religion, fiction writing, and illustration.